chemicstry/linux-rtic/README.md

 ### Resource Locking

 Original [cortex-m-rtic](https://github.com/rtic-rs/cortex-m-rtic) uses Stack Resource Policy (SRP), but it is difficult to emulate in userspace Linux.
 Firstly, setting thread priority for each lock/unlock involves an expensive syscall (~10us on Raspberry Pi 4).
 Secondly, setting thread priority does not guarantee that lower priority thread will not run.
-Lower priority thread can be executed on different core, or when higher priority thread is suspended (i.e. I/O syscall).
+Lower priority thread can be executed on a different core, or when higher priority thread is suspended (i.e. I/O syscall).
 While it is possible to fix memory safety issues by a backup synchronisation mechanism (mutex), the syscall overhead is too high for real-time applications.

 To solve the issue, a [pcp-mutex](https://crates.io/crates/pcp-mutex) library was written, which implements Original Priority Ceiling Protocol (OPCP).
 This allows preserving two important properties of SRP: bounding priority inversion and statically preventing deadlocks.
 This mutex is lock-free in the fast path.
 Technical details are in the pcp-mutex README.